OCA/e-commerce/website_sale_secondary_unit/readme/CONFIGURE.md

-For define the secondary units, you should active *Manage multiples units of measure* on the user that will be responsable of this function.
+To define the secondary units, you should activate *Units of Measure & Packagings* in *Inventory \> Configuration \> Settings* for the user that will be responsible of this function.